background

 IRSIRS Section 197 (Source: IRS)

-Amortization vs. Depreciation Expense: What is the Difference?
+Amortization vs. Depreciation: What is the Difference?

 The amortization of intangible assets is closely related to the accounting concept of depreciation, except it applies to intangible assets instead of tangible assets such as PP&E.